-I discovered this drink last summer and was so excited Starbucks brought it back again when the weather warmed up.
+This is a seasonal drink that I really enjoy.
 Herbal tea, lemonade, and berries are a fantastic combination, and the color is really pretty too.
 I recommend getting unsweetened tea as the lemonade and fruit has enough sugar in it already.

-So, I’ve actually never tried this, but one of my friends encouraged me to include it because it’s one of their favorite drinks at Starbucks.
+This is my friend’s favorite drink at Starbucks.
 The strawberry smoothie is made with strawberries, banana, ice, fiber, and whey protein powder.
 It’s great with almond milk or coconut milk blended in, but both of these things cost extra.
 However, due to the whey protein, it is not dairy free or vegan.
 The smoothie base also contains white grape juice, but this should not cause any issues for people with migraines, since red and purple grapes only trigger migraines.